-Net cash provided by operating activities increased \$40.1 million to \$249.0 million in 2023 as compared to 2022.
-The increase primarily reflects a favorable year-over-year change in primary working capital, which is comprised of accounts receivable, inventories, and accounts payable, driven by the timing of receipts from customers and the impact of the changes in coal prices.
-The current year period was further impacted by an increase in deferred income tax expense relating to new regulations impacting foreign tax credit utilization.
+Net cash provided by operating activities decreased \$80.2 million to \$168.8 million in 2024 as compared to \$249.0 million in 2023.
+The decrease primarily reflects an unfavorable year-over-year change in primary working capital, which is comprised of accounts receivable, inventories, and accounts payable, driven by the timing of receipts from customers and the impact of the changes in coal prices.
+A payment of \$36.0 million related to the extinguishment of certain liabilities related to our legacy coal mining business further negatively impacted net cash provided by operating activities in the current year period.
+Lower depreciation and deferred income tax expense as compared to the prior year period also favorably impacted cash provided by operating activities.
 See Note 4 to our consolidated financial statements for further detail on the change in deferred income tax expense.
-These favorable impacts were partially offset by lower operating results and higher payments made for employee related expenses in the current period.